Alleviation of anomalies from the non-oscillatory vacuum in loop quantum cosmology: Loop Quantum Cosmology

 The question then becomes whether these departures from the near scale-invariant power spectrum of standard cosmology occur within the observable window.
 The concrete predictions of the primordial power spectrum depend on details of the procedure and, importantly, on the choice of vacuum.
 However, departures from near scale-invariance will occur always at infrared wavenumbers of the characteristic scale of the bounce given by $k_{\text{LQC}}$, which is related to the Ricci scalar (or equivalently the energy density) at the bounce.
 The value of $k_{\text{LQC}}$ also depends on the value of the inflaton field at the bounce, $\phi_B$.
 A larger $\phi_B$ will generate more e-folds of inflation, washing out the effects of the pre-inflationary dynamics on the power spectrum to more infrared scales, leading to lower $k_{\text{LQC}}$.
 Although some heuristic arguments may help fix this value, we will leave it as a parameter of our model throughout this work.
 In short, the pre-inflationary dynamics of LQC, or any bouncing model with a period of kinetic dominance prior to inflation, leads to a primordial power spectrum that agrees very well with the nearly scale-invariant one of standard cosmology for $k > k_{\text{LQC}}$, and that departs from it for $k \leq k_{\text{LQC}}$.
 The value of $k_{\text{LQC}}$ and how much the power spectrum differs from that of standard cosmology might depend not only on the precise details that define the LQC pre-inflationary dynamics of both the background and the cosmological perturbations, but also on the choice of vacuum state for the latter.

-One of the choices of vacuum state that has received quite some attention in the LQC literature is the family of the so-called NO vacua \cite{deBlas2016,CastelloGomar2017,ElizagaNavascues2021}.
-These states minimize the oscillations in the primordial power spectrum.
-Their motivation comes from the fact that a highly oscillatory behavior of the power spectrum could mask the information about the traces of quantum geometry that the evolution of the background cosmology close to the bounce could have imprinted in the dynamics of the perturbations.
+One of the choices of vacuum state that has received quite some attention in the LQC literature is the family of the so-called NO vacua \cite{deBlas2016,CastelloGomar2017,Elizaga_Navascu_s_2018,menava,ElizagaNavascues2021}.
+These states minimize the oscillations in the evolution of the power spectrum in a given time interval (here from the bounce to the onset of inflation).
+This indeed translates into a minimization of the oscillations in the power spectrum at the end of inflation as a function of the comoving wavenumbers $k$.
+Their motivation comes from the fact that a highly oscillatory behavior of the power spectrum can be understood as some vacuum excitations that could mask the information about the traces of the fundamental state of the inhomogeneities.
+In other words, this is a state for cosmological perturbations well adapted to the background dynamics from the bounce to the future.
 One would thus claim that the NO vacua are optimal to gain observational access to those regimes near the bounce where LQC effects are non-negligible.
-This is the point of view adopted in \cite{deBlas2016,CastelloGomar2017,ElizagaNavascues2021}.
+This is the point of view adopted in \cite{deBlas2016,CastelloGomar2017,Elizaga_Navascu_s_2018,menava,ElizagaNavascues2021}.